ISISComputingGroup/lewis-ess/docs/Contributing.md

 This entire device can be found in the `examples` directory.
 It can be started using the `-k` parameter of `plankton.py`:

 ```
-$ ./plankton.py -k examples example_motor -- -b 127.0.0.1 -p 9999
+$ ./plankton.py -k plankton.examples example_motor -- -b 127.0.0.1 -p 9999
 ```

-All functionality described in the [Readme](https://github.com/DMSC-Instrument-Data/plankton), such as accessing the device and the simulation via the `control.py`-script are automatically available.
+All functionality described in the [Readme](https://github.com/DMSC-Instrument-Data/plankton), such as accessing the device and the simulation via the `plankton-control.py`-script are automatically available.

 ### Unit tests